Skip to main content

 The transformational leaders I’ve had here saw something in me before I saw it in myself.

-Stepping into her first official nursing administration roles at Haywood Regional Medical Center, she soon realized that patient care is central to hospital leadership.
+As an ACNO, Artman also worked alongside Bridget Denzik, CNO, ensuring alignment with patient and hospital goals.
+“Bridget champions those she leads," she says.
+"The Frye family loves their people and is there for their patients."
+Patient care is central to hospital leadership.
 “Not only do I care for patients, but now I care for our staff as well, nurturing their personal and professional growth,” Artman says.

-A central component of hospital leadership is giving and receiving feedback.
+Hospital leadership also means giving and receiving feedback.
 Artman says that a steady feedback loop ensures she is aware of what she calls ‘blind spots,’ and helps her know what to focus her intentions on.
 “Positive feedback I have received is that I am positive,” she says.
-“I find our Core Values to be incredibly empowering.
+“I find our core values to be incredibly empowering.
 Are we being accountable to these values, I’ll often ask.”

 • Champion Patient Care